 Accident and injury victims may be exposed to hazardous materials, including explosives and flammable or combustible substances.
 If hazardous exposure is suspected, victims should avoid the area and seek shelter in a safer environment, if possible.
 Illnesses and diseases that arise from toxic exposure can take a long time to materialize, making such cases difficult to prove.
 For example, mesothelioma patients who were exposed to asbestos on the job may not be diagnosed until years or decades after their exposure.

-The least severe type of burn is a 1st-degree burn, which causes damage to the outer layer of the skin called the epidermis.
+The least severe type of burn is a first-degree burn, which causes damage to the outer layer of the skin called the epidermis.
 Second-degree burns cause damage to the epidermis and the 2nd layer of skin called the dermis; this type of burn may cause severe pain and scarring.
 Third-degree burns destroy both the epidermis and dermis and may cause nerve damage.
 Fourth-degree burns are the most severe and may require multiple surgeries or may even cause death.

 Internal bleeding and organ damage